 The typical load for TT/T faculty in the CEHD is 40% Teaching; 40-50% research; 10-20% Service.
 Faculty cannot go to 0% appointment in any of the three categories.
 Department heads can negotiate workload adjustments if revenue neutral and deemed reasonable (e.g., a one course release for leading a program).
-We also have a one course release for assistant professors on tenure track for the first three years to enable them to build their research program.
+HLKN also offers a one course release (3 credit hours) each year for assistant professors on tenure track for the first 3 years to enable them to build their research program.